comphonia/substance-painter-merger/README.md

  - rename as regEx before _suffix for [0] && append extension .png
  - export to the same folder as path for psd export

- Issues
+ Inconveniences
- - no ES6 syntax works
+ - no ES6+ syntax works
- - count variables changes in a for loop if not set on start so doc.length should be set to a variable before using the var for the range
-- no propper debugging solution
+ - no proper debugging solution